North Urban Auckland flood recovery progress North Urban Auckland flood recovery progress

 Over the last 18 months, we’ve made significant progress on repairing storm-damaged roads in the North Urban Auckland area, as shown by the following statistics.

-Reported sites and slip repairs as of 28 February 2025
+Reported sites and slip repairs as of 31 May 2025

 We have completed:

-- 29 out of 37 major slips (78%)
+- 35 out of 40 major slips (88%)

-- 70 out of 72 minor slips (97%).
+- 72 out of 74 minor slips (97%).

-There are 5 major slips currently under construction:
+There are 2 major slips currently under construction:

-- Elmore Road, Paremoremo
+- Bush Road, Albany

-- Twin Wharf Road, Herald Island
+- Twin Wharf Road, Herald Island.

 The reported number of sites requiring minor to major repairs will change slightly over time as the design and investigation of each slip site develops.
 We ask for your patience as we repair sites all over Auckland.